BNN-UPC/RouteNet-Fermi/CONTRIBUTING.md

-# Contributing to RouteNet-Erlang
+# Contributing to RouteNet-Fermi

-Thank you for your interest in contributing to RouteNet-Erlang!
+Thank you for your interest in contributing to RouteNet-Fermi!
 If you wish to contribute, please abide by our branching system.

 ## How to contribute